University Baptist & Brethren Church Marks Its Centennial

 The theme of University Baptist and Brethren Church’s centennial is, “A Welcoming Community, Woven Together in Faith, Love and Service.”

 The church at present is served by an interim pastor, the Rev. Thomas Beers of Wayne, PA, following the July retirement of the Rev. Bonnie Kline Smeltzer, who served for almost 20 years.

-To learn more about the Pennepack Baptist Church, the oldest congregation in the PBA, visit their website at https://www.pennepackbaptist.org
+To learn more about the University Baptist and Brethren Church visit their website at www.https://ubbcwelcome.org